 Trustee - Bruce Parker OAM

-Bruce Parker commenced his career in the automotive industry as an apprentice mechanic and today owns and manages HM Gem Engines and Nason Engine Parts employing in excess of 200 personnel.
+Bruce Parker commenced his career in the automotive industry as an apprentice mechanic and today owns and manages HM Gem Engines and Nason Engine Parts employing in excess of 200 people.

-Bruce has been dedicated in developing employment opportunities for people with disabilities.
-The provision of a stimulating environment for these employees has improved their learning, knowledge and skills and as a result the company has been awarded the Prime Minister’s ‘Employer of the Year Award Large business’ on four occasions.
+Parker has been dedicated to developing employment opportunities for people with disabilities.
+The provision of a stimulating environment for these employees has improved their learning, knowledge and skills.

-In 1999 Bruce’s company was awarded the Victorian State Premier’s Award for Manufacturing and was also overall Business Winner for the South East Region.
-In 2000 Bruce was inducted into the Victorian Manufacturers Hall of Fame.
+In 1999 Parker’s company was awarded the Victorian State Premier’s Award for Manufacturing and was also the overall Business Winner for the South East Region.
+In 2000 Parker was inducted into the Victorian Manufacturers Hall of Fame.

-Bruce is a past President of both the Victorian and Australian Engine Remanufacturers Association.
-HM Gem Engines has won Motor Trades awards in 2016, 2017 and 2019 and was inducted to their Hall of Fame in 2019.
+Parker is a past President of both the Victorian and Australian Engine Remanufacturers Association.
+HM Gem Engines has also won Motor Trades awards in 2016, 2017 and 2019 and was inducted into their Hall of Fame in 2019.

-For more than twenty-five years Bruce has had a personal commitment to the Victorian Police initiative – ‘Hand Brake Turn’ scheme where disturbed or troubled young people are refocused and assisted into the workforce.
+For more than twenty-five years, Parker has had a personal commitment to the Victorian Police initiative — the ‘Hand Brake Turn’ scheme — where disturbed or troubled young people are refocused and assisted into the workforce.

 The Parker family has also established the Michael Parker Foundation to provide education for underprivileged children in Australia, East Timor and Nepal.